Ridham-Bheda/Resume-using-HTML-and-CSS/README.md

-# resume using html and css
+# Resume using html and css
 <!-- First Modification -->
 Date - 23rd December,2021